nathanfx330/redleaf/readme.md

 *   Difficulty recalling where a piece of information came from.
 *   Time wasted re-reading documents instead of making connections.

 **Redleaf solves this** by creating a searchable, structured knowledge graph on your own computer.
 It’s **local-first**, **privacy-respecting**, and designed to let you focus on analysis rather than file management.

 ---

 ## 🚀 Key Features

+*   📦 **Precomputed & Distributable**: Package and share your entire knowledge base for others to explore.
 *   📄 **Multi-Format Document Indexing**: `.pdf`, `.html`, `.txt`, `.srt`
 *   ✍️ **Synthesis Environment**: Dual-pane writing and citation
 *   📚 **Bibliographic Tools**: In-text citations and auto-generated bibliography